brennanpincardiff/rhiwbina_codeclub_projects/cipher_challenges.md

 # Welcome to Code Club.
-## Here are two challenges that you can try to learn about ciphers
+## Here are some challenges to learn about ciphers

 ### A substitution cipher: Caesar cipher